Site logo

 The Independence Movement in Catalonia

-The fight for independence has been an up-hill battle for the Catalonians since the 1700’s.
-It began on the 11th September 1714, when the Spanish succession and its Catalonian campaign were already well under way.
+The fight for independence has been an up-hill battle for the Catalans since the 1700’s.
+It began on the 11th of September in 1714, when the Spanish succession and its Catalan campaign were already well under way.
 On that very day, the troops of King Felipe V descended upon Barcelona, but were met with strong resistance while the Barcelona army tried to defend a decentralised government against the Borbonic Monarchy.

 With the conclusion of this fight, Barcelona was capitulated and so the last remaining resistance on the Iberic Peninsula also ceased to exist.
 The following year, Spain would also take the Balearic islands and end the succession through the treaties of Utrecht and Rastatt.